awsdocs/amazon-emr-management-guide/doc_source/emr-overview-benefits.md

 Amazon EMR provides flexibility to scale your cluster up or down as your computing needs change\.
 You can resize your cluster to add instances for peak workloads and remove instances to control costs when peak workloads subside\.
 For more information, see [Manually Resizing a Running Cluster](emr-manage-resize.md)\.

- Amazon EMR also provides the option to run multiple instance groups so that you can use On\-Demand Instances in one group for guaranteed processing power together with Spot Instances in another group to have your jobs completed faster and for lower costs\.
+ Amazon EMR also provides the option to run multiple instance groups so that you can use On\-Demand Instances in one group for guaranteed processing power together with Spot Instances in another group to have your jobs completed faster and at lower costs\.
 You can also mix different instance types to take advantage of better pricing for one Spot Instance type over another\.
 For more information, see [When Should You Use Spot Instances?](emr-plan-instances-guidelines.md#emr-plan-spot-instances)\.

 Additionally, Amazon EMR provides the flexibility to use several file systems for your input, output, and intermediate data\.
 For example, you might choose the Hadoop Distributed File System \(HDFS\) which runs on the master and core nodes of your cluster for processing data that you do not need to store beyond your cluster’s lifecycle\.
 You might choose the EMR File System \(EMRFS\) to use Amazon S3 as a data layer for applications running on your cluster so that you can separate your compute and storage, and persist data outside of the lifecycle of your cluster\.
 EMRFS provides the added benefit of allowing you to scale up or down for your compute and storage needs independently\.
 You can scale your compute needs by resizing your cluster and you can scale your storage needs by using Amazon S3\.
 For more information, see [Work with Storage and File Systems](emr-plan-file-systems.md)\.